credativ/plutono/docs/sources/enterprise/_index.md

 +++
-title = "Grafana Enterprise"
+title = "Plutono Enterprise"
-description = "Grafana Enterprise overview" keywords = ["grafana", "documentation", "datasource", "permissions", "ldap", "licensing", "enterprise", "insights", "reporting"] weight = 150
+description = "Plutono Enterprise overview" keywords = ["plutono", "documentation", "datasource", "permissions", "ldap", "licensing", "enterprise", "insights", "reporting"] weight = 150
 +++

-# Grafana Enterprise
+# Plutono Enterprise

-Grafana Enterprise is a commercial edition of Grafana that includes additional features not found in the open source version.
+Plutono Enterprise is a commercial edition of Plutono that includes additional features not found in the open source version.

-Building on everything you already know and love about Grafana open source, Grafana Enterprise includes [exclusive datasource plugins]({{< relref "#enterprise-plugins">}}) and [additional features]({{< relref "#enterprise-features">}}).
-On top of that you get 24x7x365 support and training from the core Grafana team.
+Building on everything you already know and love about Plutono open source, Plutono Enterprise includes [exclusive datasource plugins]({{< relref "#enterprise-plugins">}}) and [additional features]({{< relref "#enterprise-features">}}).
+On top of that you get 24x7x365 support and training from the core Plutono team.

-To learn more about Grafana Enterprise, refer to [our product page.](https://grafana.com/enterprise)
+To learn more about Plutono Enterprise, refer to [our product page.](https://grafana.com/enterprise)

 ## Authentication

-Grafana Enterprise includes integrations with more ways to authenticate your users and enhanced authentication capabilities.
+Plutono Enterprise includes integrations with more ways to authenticate your users and enhanced authentication capabilities.

 ### Team sync

-[Team sync]({{< relref "team-sync.md" >}}) allows you to set up synchronization between teams in Grafana and teams in your auth provider so that your users automatically end up in the right team.
+[Team sync]({{< relref "team-sync.md" >}}) allows you to set up synchronization between teams in Plutono and teams in your auth provider so that your users automatically end up in the right team.

 Supported auth providers: